Vietnam.vn - Nền tảng quảng bá Việt Nam

-General Secretary To Lam delivers a policy speech at the ceremony to celebrate the 30th anniversary of Vietnam joining ASEAN during his visit to the ASEAN Secretariat in Jakarta, Indonesia on March 10.
-(Photo: Tuan Anh) |
+General Secretary To Lam delivers a policy speech at the ceremony to celebrate the 30th anniversary of Vietnam's accession to ASEAN during his visit to the ASEAN Secretariat in Jakarta, Indonesia on March 10.
+(Photo: Tuan Anh)

 Outstanding growth

 According to Ms. Hoang Thi Ha, this potential not only stems from the solid foundation of the country's remarkable growth and development over the past three decades, but is also closely linked to the comprehensive reforms that Vietnam is pursuing today.
-She affirmed that Vietnam's contributions to ASEAN over the past 30 years have been extremely meaningful and that Vietnam has grown significantly, transformed and strongly promoted its role in this regional organization.
+She affirmed that Vietnam's contributions to ASEAN over the past 30 years are extremely meaningful and that Vietnam has grown significantly, transformed and strongly promoted its role in this regional organization.

-Assessing Vietnam’s outstanding contributions, Ms. Hoang Thi Ha said that it was the country’s maturity and remarkable rise from a very low starting point when joining ASEAN.
+Assessing Vietnam’s outstanding contribution, Ms. Hoang Thi Ha said that it was the country’s maturity and remarkable rise from a very low starting point when joining ASEAN.
 A peaceful , stable, developed Vietnam with deep and effective international integration - that in itself has contributed to consolidating the overall strength, strengthening intra-bloc connectivity and enhancing ASEAN’s influence and international position.

 Model of foreign policy